Nephrotic syndrome: Genetics

+There is no known genetic cause for idiopathic nephrotic syndrome.
+This is thought to be caused by a hitherto unknown circulating permeability factor that travels in the circulation to the podocyte within the glomerulus of the kidney.
+This circulating factor damages the podocyte, which changes its structure.
+The podocytes are now less able to restrict urinary protein loss.
+Despite not knowing the specific identity of the circulating factor, scientists are learning more about it.
+It is thought to be either T cell or B cell derived, hence why steroid treatment can be effective for some patients.
+There is also evidence that the circulating factor could be signalling via the PAR-1 receptor on the podocytes.

 Pathophysiology

 The kidney glomerulus filters the blood that arrives at the kidney.
-It is formed of capillaries with small pores that allow small molecules to pass through that have a molecular weight of less than 40,000 Daltons, but not larger macromolecules such as proteins.
+It is formed of capillaries with small pores that allow small molecules to pass through that have a molecular weight of less than 40,000 daltons, but not larger macromolecules such as proteins.

 In nephrotic syndrome, the glomeruli are affected by an inflammation or a hyalinization (the formation of a homogenous crystalline material within cells) that allows proteins such as albumin, antithrombin or the immunoglobulins to pass through the cell membrane and appear in urine.

-Albumin is the main protein in the blood that is able to maintain an oncotic pressure, which prevents the leakage of fluid into the extracellular medium and the subsequent formation of edemas.
+Albumin is the main protein in the blood that can maintain an oncotic pressure, which prevents the leakage of fluid into the extracellular medium and the subsequent formation of edemas.